ldtteam/Structurize/.github/ISSUE_TEMPLATE/30-feature-request.md

+---
+name: Feature Request - If you have something new you would like to add
+about: Please follow the given template
+title: ''
+labels: 'Feature: Request'
+assignees: ''

+---

 <!-- PLEASE DO NOT DELETE TOPICS AS YOUR ISSUE WILL GET CLOSED -->
 ### Prerequisites <!-- Replace spaces with "x" to tick boxes. -->